Search This Blog

 Thursday, May 10, 2018

-DMV To List Foreign Keys With No Index I was entrusted with a new database for a critical application that was having general performance issue and the CPU usage constantly over 70%.
+I was entrusted with a new database for a critical application that was having general performance issues and CPU usage constantly over 70%.

 The solution?
-For one thing, the database was missing many much needed indexes.
+For one thing, the database was missing many much-needed indexes.
 After making sure that it was the right thing to do, I added the indexes that would give the biggest performance boost.
 It instantly and greatly improved the performance.
 I was the hero!

 Secondly, the foreign key columns were not indexed and because of their relative small size, they would not easily be captured by the the famous sys.dm_db_missing_index_details DMV.